ajitsingh98/Data-Science-Interview-Questions-Answers/probability.md

 </details>

 ---

-19. The Dercum disease is an extremely rare disorder of multiple painful tissue growths.
+Q. The Dercum disease is an extremely rare disorder of multiple painful tissue growths.
 In a population in which the ratio of females to males is equal, 5% of females and 0.25% of males have the Dercum disease (Fig. 3.4).

 <table align='center'>